tibo/8tracksKeyboardControl/README.md

 The extension is not available on the Chrome store for now.
 You need to install it manually :

-* Clone the repository or download the source here https://github.com/tibo/8TracksMediaKeys/archive/master.zip and unzip it
+* Clone the repository or download the [source archive](https://github.com/tibo/8TracksMediaKeys/archive/master.zip) and unzip it
 * Go to your Chrome Settings
 * Go the Extensions section, make sure to enable the Developer mode and click on Load unpacked extension
 * And finally select the folder you've just unzipped earlier and you should see the extension at the top of you extension list